 McDonalds: McDonalds wanted to find a way to improve customer experience and in doing so decided to introduce the self-service kiosks.
-Through successfully implementing new technology, McDonalds were able to improve the speed by which customers received their food while also reducing the time spent waiting in line to receive a order.
+Through successfully implementing new technology, Mcdonald’s was able to improve the speed by which customers received their food while also reducing the time spent waiting in line to receive an order.

 Netflix: Netflix transformation from Blockbuster is evidence of a business who were able to see what their customers valued, allowing them to innovate in a way to meet these demands.
 Identifying a shift in consumer needs allowed Netflix to implement a digital platform that would completely change the way people watch TV.

-Dominoes: Dominoes are a business who successfully used Digital Transformation to remain in business during a time of survival.
-Dominoes were the first business to introduce an online tracker, allowing customers to track their pizza and know exactly when it would arrive.
+Dominoes: Dominoes is a business that successfully used Digital Transformation to remain in business during a time of survival.
+Dominoes was the first business to introduce an online tracker, allowing customers to track their pizza and know exactly when it would arrive.
 Customer experience was later improved when the Dominoes app was introduced, making customer orders quick and easy.

 Digital Transformation: A guide applying an effective digital strategy

 For many businesses, they understand the importance of digital transformation but have a lack of understanding of how to implement it.
 This is where the importance of using a digital strategy or digital transformation strategy model/methodology comes into play.